fljdin/fljdin.github.io/content/en/posts/2024-07-30-how-to-keep-a-community-alive.md

 <!--more-->

 {{< message >}}
-The slides of my presentation are [available at this address](/documents/pgdayfr-how-to-keep-a-community-alive.pdf).
+The slides of my presentation are [available at this address](/documents/pgdayfr-faire-vivre-une-communaute.pdf) (french).
 {{< /message >}}

 ---